JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 1. In the `plugins` block, there are two Kotlin artifacts:

    * `kotlin("jvm")` – the plugin defines the version of Kotlin to be used in the project
-   * `kotlin("plugin.spring")` – Kotlin Spring compiler plugin for adding the open modifier to Kotlin classes in order to make them compatible with Spring Framework features
+   * `kotlin("plugin.spring")` – Kotlin Spring compiler plugin for adding the `open` modifier to Kotlin classes in order to make them compatible with Spring Framework features

 2. In the `dependencies` block, a few Kotlin-related modules listed:

    * `com.fasterxml.jackson.module:jackson-module-kotlin` – the module adds support for serialization and deserialization of Kotlin classes and data classes
-   * `org.jetbrains.kotlin:kotlin-reflect` – Kotlin reflection library
+   * `org.jetbrains.kotlin:kotlin-reflect` – Kotlin reflection library.
    * `org.jetbrains.kotlin:kotlin-stdlib-jdk8` – Kotlin standard library

 3. After the dependencies section, you can see the `KotlinComiple` task configuration block.